miketheman/rinxter_api/README.md

 Require the `rinxter_api` gem in your project, and make calls to the API.
-The attempt is to return semi-formed Objects, responding to the attributes that Rinxter implements as method calls against the retruned Objects.
+The attempt is to return semi-formed Objects, responding to the attributes that Rinxter implements as method calls against the returned Objects.

 See the `examples/` subdirectory for some ideas.

 ## Contributing

-This is a work in progress, whenever I have time to dedidcate to the project.
+This is a work in progress, whenever I have time to dedicate to the project.

 There are more dependencies in order to work on the code in this gem.
 They are listed in the `*.gemspec` and `Gemfile` files in the root of the project.